 Adventure / Trekking | Nature & Scenic

-At a distance of 16 km from Shimla Railway Station and 5.6 km from Fagu, Kufri is a small hill station in Shimla district, positioned at an elevation of 2,510 m on the National Highway 22.
-Kufri is quite famous for the popular ski resort.
-It is one of the best places for skiing in Shimla and also one of the top adventure site and skiing destinations in India.
-Kufri is also one of the best places to experience the Tourism in Himachal and another popular attraction not to miss in a Shimla tour package.
+At a distance of 16 km from Shimla Railway Station, Kufri is a small hill station in the Shimla district of Himachal Pradesh.
+Positioned at an elevation of 2,510 m on the National Highway 22, it is one of the best places for skiing in India, and among the must-include places in Shimla tour packages.

 Kufri is known for its pleasant climate and picturesque beauty.
 It is popular for its trekking and hiking trails.
-Kufri is also renowned for other adventures activities such as skiing, tobogganing (sliding downhill on a sled).
+Kufri is also renowned for other adventurous activities such as skiing, tobogganing (sliding downhill on a sled).
 It has the oldest skiing slopes in Himachal Pradesh.
-During winters, when snow spreads over the slopes of Kufri, lovers of skiing know that they will have an exciting time ahead.
-Ski courses for beginners are conducted every winter ...
+During winters, when snow spreads over the slopes of Kufri, lovers of skiing know that they will have an exciting time ahead, and skiing is one of the must-experience things to do in Shimla.
+Ski courses for beginners are conducted every winter by Himachal Tourism.